Autonomousse/UCSD_NRD_2017/README.md

 ## License

 All rights reserved 2020.
 The team members (contributors) above own all rights to the project and code they have created.
-[does ucsd health have a specific license we need to include, some other licenses?]